PlasmaPy/PlasmaPy/tests/README.md

 nox
 ```

-For more details, please see the section of the testing guide on
+For more information, please see the section in the testing guide on
 [running tests].